Best Games With SLI Support

 SLI seems like great tech on paper, but it's held back by the lack of support from games.
 Here we look at the best games that do support it.

-This article will introduce you to the best games currently available which support SLI.
+This article will introduce you to the finest games currently available which support SLI.

-As such, we can’t help but feel disappointed.
-Although there are games that do support SLI and scale nicely, there are just as many where the performance boost is negligible, and even some that suffer performance drops.
+As such, we can’t help but feel disheartened.
+Although there are games that do support SLI and scale nicely, there are just as many where the performance boost is negligible, and even some that suffer significant reductions.

 Table of ContentsShow